MMV-Lab/mmv-lab.github.io/OpenScience/index.md

 {% include section.html %}

-## Other open source tools from the community (we would hihgly recommend)
+## Other open source tools from the community (we would highly recommend)

 {% include list.html component="card" data="tools" filters="group: others" %}